PeterBid/Vivi-Adventure-Game/README.md

 ### Creating the Games Functionality with JavaScript

-#### Making the Grid
+#### Making the Grid and Creating Vivi

 After learning about DOM before starting the project, I decided to build the grid with JavaScript.
 Due to this, I didn't need to hard code the grid inside the HTML file with different divs.

 I created a div in the HTML with a class name of `'grid'`.
 The `'grid'` class was then called in the app.js with querySelector.
 I then used an empty array called `cells` which for the divs, created with DOM.
 I decided my grid would have 100 cells/divs.

 I created a function using a for-loop that repeated 100 times and created a new `cell` child div every time.
-They were stored inside the array `cells` using `appendChild`.
+They were stored inside the array `cells` using `push` and `appendChild`.
 I then called the function for the grid to be displayed in the browser.
+I also creating a starting positon varible for Vivi and and an addVivi fucntion to ensure the Vivi character was added to the grid upon its creation.